Frequently Asked Questions

 I am a high school student applying to Yale and I am interested in the Global Affairs major at Jackson.
 Who can I talk to?

 Interested majors must first apply to and get admitted to Yale College, so you should reach out to the Yale College Admissions Office with questions.
 Current Yale undergraduate students apply for the major during their sophomore year.
-You can find information about the Global Affairs major on our website and our FAQs.
+You can find information about the Global Affairs major on our website and our FAQs, and students can attend an information session that is held early each fall semester.

-During the senior year, Global Affairs majors are required to complete a capstone course – a semester-long public policy project on behalf of a real client.
-The clients for these capstone courses will be government agencies, not-for-profits, nongovernmental organizations (NGOs), and private sector entities in the United States and abroad.
+During the senior year, Global Affairs majors are required to complete either a senior thesis or a capstone course.
+A senior thesis is the product of original, individual research that a student completes either in a substantive seminar or in the Global Affairs senior thesis course.
+A capstone is a semester-long public policy project on behalf of a real, external partner.
+The clients for these capstone courses will be government agencies, not-for-profit groups, nongovernmental organizations (NGOs), and private sector entities in the United States and abroad.
 Each course will consist of up to 10 students and will be overseen by a Yale faculty member.
-Students will be presented with their project prior to the start of the semester.
+Students are presented with their project prior to the start of the semester.
 Working together as a group, and with their faculty instructor, the students will complete the project over the course of the semester.

 Can courses required for Global Affairs also count for my Yale distributional requirements?